 Selected for use were Armstrong TECTUM DesignArt - Shapes, which are direct-attach wall panels.
 The durable panels feature a unique textured wood fiber visual and are ideally suited for high-traffic interiors.
 TECTUM DesignArt panels transform interior spaces by combining texture, shapes, patterns, and colors with sustainability and acoustics.
 As part of the Armstrong SUSTAIN portfolio, standard TECTUM DesignArt panels meet the most stringent industry sustainability compliance standards today.

 The focal point of the space is now a 33-foot-long x 7-foot-high mosaic-type wall pattern above the bar.
 It was created using TECTUM DesignArt - Shapes and consists of 48 full hexagons and 37 partial hexagons in Polar, the standard color, and three custom colors: light gray, medium gray, and dark gray.
 Hexagonal panels in a blue/green color were installed on the side and front walls.
-All together, 167 two-foot-wide TECTUM DesignArt hexagons were installed.
+All together, 205 Tectum DesignArt panels were installed, for a total of 506 square feet.
 The colors were chosen to match the pub’s brand design and to complement the existing aesthetics.
 “The ability to work with a brand’s standards to coordinate custom colors was key,” DePaul adds.

 According to Tarves, installation went quickly and smoothly.
 One reason was that each panel was labeled as to where it went in the pattern.
 The panels were installed on 1" thick furring strips which results in a Noise Reduction Coefficient (NRC) of 0.85, meaning they absorb 85% of the sound that strikes them.